Pyrdacor/Ambermoon/Files/Hunks.md

 If you plan to reverse-engineer the original code the CODE hunk would be interesting too.

-When trying do deplode the imploded AM2_CPU there are several BSS hunks, the last CODE hunk and the DATA hunk which are important to deplode the file.
+When trying to deplode the imploded AM2_CPU there are several BSS hunks, the last CODE hunk and the DATA hunk which are important to deplode the file.